helidon-io/helidon/declarative/README.md

 - `@Validation.Validated` - on a type to generate type validator for a type

 ### Configuration
-There is currently no configuration for validation.
+There is no global configuration for generated validation interceptors.

+For declarative gRPC server endpoints, `helidon-webserver-grpc-validation` adds a server-side status mapper configured under `grpc.grpc-services.validation`.
+It is enabled by default and can be disabled with:

+- `grpc.grpc-services.validation.enabled=false`

 ### Implementation